Transduction (genetics): In the lytic and lysogenic cycles

+Types

 The packaging of bacteriophage DNA into phage capsids has low fidelity.
 Small pieces of bacterial DNA may be packaged into the bacteriophage particles.
 There are two ways that this can lead to transduction.

 Generalized transduction

 Generalized transduction occurs when random pieces of bacterial DNA are packaged into a phage.
 It happens when a phage is in the lytic stage, at the moment that the viral DNA is packaged into phage heads.
 If the virus replicates using 'headful packaging', it attempts to fill the head with genetic material.
 If the viral genome results in spare capacity, viral packaging mechanisms may incorporate bacterial genetic material into the new virion.
 Alternatively, generalized transduction may occur via recombination.
 Generalized transduction is a rare event and occurs on the order of 1 phage in 11,000.

 The new virus capsule that contains part bacterial DNA then infects another bacterial cell.
 When the bacterial DNA packaged into the virus is inserted into the recipient cell three things can happen to it: